 Buddhist meditation

 It is the practice of working with the mind, intentionally.
 There are different Asian words that translate to “Meditation”.
 Those words include Bhavana- which means “to cultivate” and “meditation”, both, in Sanskrit, along with the word “gom” which is a Tibetan word that translates to “to become familiar with”.
-In reality, the basic Buddhist Meditation begins with the practices which tend to calm as well as concentrate the mind.
+In reality, basic Buddhist Meditation begins with practices that tend to calm as well as concentrate the mind.
 From that point forward, you can easily start to observe as well as investigate the overall nature of the entire reality and even develop insight.

-Breath Meditation
+Breath Meditation Prior Buddhist Meditation:

 It is the most popular as well as the common form of Meditation where the practitioner rests the entire attention on the breath.
 First, let’s look at the steps to perform this Meditation.